 Felony charges attorney

-Only an experienced felony charges attorney should be entrusted to handle felony cases.
+Only an experienced criminal attorney should be entrusted to handle felony cases.
 These attorneys have the knowledge and experience necessary to navigate the court process and negotiate with prosecutors with the goal of securing the best possible outcome for the defendant.
 After thoroughly investigating the case facts, evidence, police reports, and witness statements, attorneys will be in a position to develop one or several defense strategies.

 Sometimes defense attorneys will seek to reduce the charges from a felony to misdemeanor or summary charges and will also advocate for any available diversion programs to avoid a criminal record.
 A good attorney may be able to adeptly negotiate with prosecutors for a fair plea deal.
 In other cases, defense attorneys may look to dismiss the case entirely for different reasons such as lack of evidence needed to convict the defendant or because the defendant’s rights were violated making the prosecution’s evidence inadmissible.
 Illegally obtained evidence can be the result of a number of violations such as Miranda violations, coerced confessions, or illegal searches.